27 Nov 10 Reasons Why You Should Use a Business Broker to Sell Your Business

 Professional Business Brokers have access to resources and to professionals that know your industry.
 Because of their experience, they will know which SBA banks are lending (SBA.org).
 They know experienced attorneys that can help close the sale of a business.
 And they have a list of great accountants who understand business financials.

-Why waste time haggling back-and-forth when you can have an intermediary support you and represent the price you are looking for.
+Why waste time haggling back-and-forth when you can have a business intermediary support you and represent the price you are looking for?
 Using a Business Broker can take the stress and the personal element out of the equation.

 A good Business Broker will take time to create a clear and effective comprehensive business review (CBR or CIM) that outlines all the essential details of your business.
 A properly crafted presentation package will help a buyer fully deeply understand the benefits of acquiring.
 They will have a great summary share with their acquisition advisors.
 A strong CBR is a powerful tool to help sell your business.
-Ask to see samples before hiring a Business Brokers.
+Ask to see samples before you hire a Business Broker.

 Let’s face it.
 Most business profit and loss statements, and tax returns don’t show a big number at the very bottom line.
 Since over 90% of the people buying a business I’ve never been through the process before, they find this to be very confusing.
 Often times I will walk away because of business looks like it’s not making any profit.
 A good Business Broker, working with you and/or your accountant, ability to communicate and clarify the quantitative elements of your business.
 This is often referred to as normalizing financial statements, and when explained well and clearly, helps prospective buyers understand the true financial profitability of your business.